Four Steps to Developing Patience

 Posted Sep 02, 2011

-This PT post is the second part of a two part PT blog about patience.
-The first blog is, Is Your Relationship A Curse or Curriculum?
+This post is the second part of a two-part series about patience.
+The first post is, Is Your Relationship A Curse or Curriculum?

-So, what's the purpose of building patience abilities?
-In a word, happiness.
-Better relationships, more success.
+So, what's the purpose of cultivating patience in yourself?
+In a word, happiness: better relationships, more success.
 Well worth the effort, I'd say.
 But effort, indeed, it takes.

 4 Steps to Working with Impatience

-1. Understand the addictive nature of anger, irritation, outrage
+1. Understanding the addictive nature of anger, irritation, outrage

 As evolving humans, we are still constructed with our old reptilian brain that protects our physical and emotional survival.
 On the emotional survival side, we want our way, to get ahead, to achieve, to "look good."
 It's not a "bad" thing; it's just an evolutionary older part of our brain than our newer midbrain and neocortex.

 Let's just face it — that urge to protect ourselves and what we deem valuable is absolutely addictive.
 Just try and not act on your urge and you'll see what I mean.
 (A friend who served in Vietnam mentioned to me how soldiers in foxholes could not smack mosquitoes on their arms.
 The slapping sound would give their location away.
 In that example, there are at least two opposing pulls for survival at play, and the soldiers chose life over comfort.)

 So the first step in growing patience is to get in touch with the addictive quality of the opposite of patience — anger, irritation, blaming, shaming.
 Usually, it starts with a slight discomfort and tensing in the stomach area that goes along with the interpretation that things are not going our way.
 Then the storyline of thoughts appear.
 "I have never seen such incompetence ... how could they ... don't they realize ... did they do it on purpose or are they just ignorant ... blah, blah, blah."
 You know the rants.
 We all have them.
 And we can grow beyond them.